dougeby/IntuneDocs/intune/custom-settings-android.md

 ## Next steps

-When you complete the settings, the profile will be created and appears on the profiles list blade.
+When you complete the settings, the profile will be created and appears on the profiles list pane.
 If you want to go ahead and assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).